xjock/deeplebv3plus-hedplus/README.md

 # deeplebv3plus-hedplus
-Semantic segmentation with the fusion of deeplabv3plus and hed
+Semantic segmentation with the fusion of deeplabv3plus, hed and attention loss